Courses

 Units: 1 - 6

 Individual students or groups of students, under direction of a faculty member, may explore natural resources related topics of special interest not covered by existing courses.
-Format may consist of readings and independent study, problems, or research not related to thesis.
+Format may consist of lecture, lab, readings and independent study, problems, or research not related to thesis.
 Also used to develop and test new 500-level courses.
+This course can be taken as a stand-alone course or in conjunction with the same topic of NR 596.

 Offered in Fall and Spring